thinkhuman/markdown-guide-book/manuscript/chapter3.md

 ### Adding Titles

 You can optionally add a title for a link.
 This will appear as a tooltip when the user hovers over the link.
-To add a title, enclose it in parentheses after the URL.
+To add a title, enclose it in double quotation marks after the URL.

 {title="Markdown"}
 ~~~~~~~